john-friedman/SEC-Parsers/readme.md

 # Experimental Branch

 # TODO tmrw
-1. check why some files don't parse, then implement detailed parsing
+1. ~~check why some files don't parse, then implement detailed parsing~~
-2. look at filings for idea how to implement detailed parsing - add table handling (convert to xml table?)
+2. ~~look at filings for idea how to implement detailed parsing - add table handling (convert to xml table?)~~
+3. there are major issues lol.
+We'll switch to detailed parser immediately we'll start work on detailed parser afterwards

 # SEC Parsers
 Parses non-standardized SEC 10-K filings into well structured xml.
 Currently can parse about 80% of SEC 10 K filings.
 XML includes parts, items (such as item1a risk factors), as well as subheadings (e.g. seasonality).